 If you’re looking for robotics classes online, then you’ll want to check out Learn Robotics Courses.

-All Learn Robotics courses include lessons, activities, quizzes, and live chat with an instructor.
+The Online Robotics Class includes lessons, activities, quizzes, and live chat with an instructor.
 It’s a great way to introduce at-home learning for technical topics like robotics.

-One option is the Special Topics Robotics Course.
-This course is a “Special Topics” STEM class designed for learners of all levels.
-The Special Topics Robotics Course has a mix of easy and advanced lessons.
+We also provide access to DOZENS of hands-on robotics projects, across a variety of “Special Topics.”
+The Special Topics are a mix of easy and advanced lessons.
 If you’re an adult stuck at home or have kids that are interested in STEM activities, then our courses are a great option.

-If you’re looking for a more guided approach to learning coding and electronics, then you’ll want to check out Learn Robotics Level 1.
+If you’re looking for a more guided approach to learning coding and electronics, then you’ll want to check out the Online Robotics Class.
 This course is designed to teach you the fundamentals of wiring components to the Arduino microcontroller.

-Our second course, Mobile Robotics, is designed for people who already have some coding and circuit experience.
+Once you have the basics down, you’ll move into building mobile robots and leverage your coding and circuit experience.
 In this course, you’ll learn how to build an autonomous mobile robot from start to finish.
 Plus, you’ll have direct live-chat access to an instructor as you’re learning the material!

 On the other hand, if you’re more of a hobbyist looking for mini-projects to work on, then I recommend using our list of robotics projects you can build at home.